mlibrary/swapmeet/docs/policies.rst

 Note that feature flags are appropriate to consult directly when system behavior should be conditional, but is unlikely to vary based on the acting user.
-An example of this might be whether "social widgets" should be displayed in a web application.
+An example of this might be whether the implementors have decided to enable "social widgets" or PDF export across an entire web application.
 This is not a matter of authorization, so it should not be implemented as a rule.

 User and Resource
 ~~~~~~~~~~~~~~~~~